 If the parent is eligible for an adjustment of status, they must also file Form I-485, Application to Register Permanent Residence or Adjust Status, along with the required supporting documents and fees.
 These may include:

 Parents applying through consular processing must submit additional documents, including:

 Upon approval of the I-130 petition and either the I-485 application or consular processing, the parent will be granted lawful permanent resident status and receive a Green Card.
 This status allows the parent to live and work in the United States indefinitely, provided they maintain their residence and abide by U.S. laws.

-Once a parent has obtained a Green Card, it is essential to maintain lawful permanent resident status.
+Once a parent is a Green Card holder, it is essential to maintain lawful permanent resident status.
 This can be done by: